 Arrowroot is a starchy vegetable obtained from the rhizomes of the tropical plant Maranta arundinacea.
-It is typically processed into a powder called arrowroot flour that comes with a dense store of energy and used widely in both sweet and savoury dishes alike.
-Arrowroot is bestowed with a treasure trove of nutrients such as protein, folate, iron, phosphorus, and potassium that delivers umpteen number of health benefitting properties.
-While the qualities of easy to digest, gluten-free, and high on nutrients make it ideal for meeting the nutritional demands of children and older adults, who need milder food.
+It is typically processed into a powder called arrowroot flour that comes with a dense store of energy and is used widely in both sweet and savoury dishes alike.
+Arrowroot is bestowed with a treasure trove of nutrients such as protein, folate, iron, phosphorus, and potassium that deliver umpteen number of health-benefiting properties.
+While the qualities of easy-to-digest, gluten-free, and high in nutrients make it ideal for meeting the nutritional demands of children and older adults, who need milder food.

 Also Read: Gluten Free: 5 Food Groups You Should Eat For A Healthy Gut

 Tracing its roots, the cultivation of arrowroot started as early as 7000 years ago.
 An indigenous crop to South America, it is a perennial herb that grows to 3 to 5 feet in height, that has broad, flat, oval-shaped leaves like turmeric.
 It derived its name from aru-aru meaning meal of meals, in the Caribbean Arawak language, which was a staple food in the Caribbean cooking.
-While some literature also suggested that name comes from arrowroot’s ability in treating poison - arrow wounds that have potential to draw out the poison when applied to the injury site.
+Some literature also suggested that the name comes from arrowroot’s ability to treat poison - arrow wounds that have the potential to draw out the poison when applied to the injury site.
 Arrowroot is also known by other common names such as Arrowroot Plant, True arrowroot, West Indian arrowroot, West Indian reed, St. Vincent arrowroot, Bermuda arrowroot, Maranta, Obedience plant.

 In the Indian subcontinent, it goes by the name Ararutkilangu in Tamil, Kua, Ararut-kizhangu, Koova in Malayalam, Ararut-gaddalu, Palagunda in Telugu, Koove-hittu in Kannada, Araaruta in Hindi, Oriya and Punjabi and Tavakria in Marathi, Ararut, Jakhur, Jukhur in Bengali and Sita Tavakshira in Sanskrit.